 As mentioned earlier, there are a lot of autoimmune diseases associated with celiac disease.
 Autoimmune diseases like Type 1 Diabetes, multiple sclerosis, Hashimoto’s, arthritis, autoimmune hepatitis, EoE, and more.
 Let’s dive into each autoimmune disease celiacs are at greater risk for below.

+There are many autoimmune diseases linked to celiac disease.
 The autoimmune disease with the highest prevalence in people with celiac disease is Type 1 Diabetes.
 Documented to be at an increased risk ~3 to 16%, people with celiac should be aware of the overlap between the two diseases.

 However, this is one of the autoimmune diseases linked to celiac that is more likely to develop in younger celiacs.
 More specifically the risk is associated with people with Type 1 developing celiac not the other way around.

 With type 1 diabetes, the body starts attacking the pancreas until it stops functioning altogether.
 This means hormones to regulate blood sugar are not being released making the body unable to access a necessary form of energy.
 Because of this, people with Type 1 Diabetes need to act as their own pancreas by monitoring their blood sugars and eating or dosing themselves with insulin as needed.

 Signs you have Type 1 Diabetes per the Mayo Clinic Include:

 Another one of the autoimmune diseases linked to celiac disease is autoimmune hepatitis.
 Autoimmune hepatitis is increasingly prevalent in people with celiac.
 With some studies saying the increased risk is as high as 15%, others say it’s only around 6%.